ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 The Panspermia theory claims that bacteria may have come from outer space.
 Chemical-Biological theory states that life originated on Earth from inorganic molecules (also known as chemical evolution) and abiogenesis.

 The **Urey-Miller** experiments showed how the basic building blocks of life can be formed from inorganic materials.

+The Earth and Mars are in the habitable zone, which is where water can exist in liquid for